ssup2/kpexec/README.md

 ![kpexec Demo](image/kpexec_Demo.gif)

-**kpexec** is a kubernetes cli that runs commands in a container with high privileges. kubectl-exec runs the command with the same privileges as the container.
+**kpexec** is a kubernetes cli that runs commands in a container with high privileges.
+It runs a highly privileged container on the same node as the target container and joins into the namespaces of the target container (IPC, UTS, PID, net, mount).
+This is useful for debugging where you often need to execute commands with high privileges.
+Also, kpexec has a tools mode, which adds useful debugging tools into the debugged container.
+The tools mode is useful when there necessary debugging tools are missing in the target container.

+In contrast, kubectl-exec runs the command with the same privileges as the container.
 For example, if a container does not have network privileges, the command executed by kubectl-exec also has no network privileges.
-Also, kubectl-exec does not provide an option to force command to run with high privileges.
 This makes debugging the pod difficult.

-kpexec helps execute pod debugging smoothly by executing commands with high privileges regardless of container privileges.
-Also, kpexec supports **tools** mode.
-If you use tools mode, you can execute tools (commands) that do not exist in the container.
-The tools mode is useful when there are no tools necessary for debugging in the target container.
+If you use kpexec instead of kubectl-exec, you can easily get high privileges for debugging.

 kpexec now supports the following container runtimes.
 * containerd